yuri-moraes/yuri-moraes/readme.md

 ## Hello, there ✌

 My name is Yuri and I am a front-end web developer from Belo Horizonte, Minas Gerais.
-I like programming and my goal is to create awesome websites and applications that solve real-world problems while looking beautiful on every device (and to learn with professionals to improve my skills).
+I like programming and my goal is to create awesome websites and applications that solve real-world problems while looking beautiful on every device.
 I'm currently working at PCX Tecnologia as a software developer.

 I'm currently open for new projects so you can reach me through [WhatsApp](https://wa.me/5531983901251), [Telegram](https://t.me/moraesyuri), or [email](mailto:contato@isaacpontes.dev.br).